Here are just a few of the words that could be strung together to describe me, relatively speaking:

 I Found myself going from the frying pan to the fire so to speak by moving to the state of Arizona exactly 1 week before Arizona SB 1070 was signed into law by Governor Jan Brewer.
 At least I was able to take solace in the fact that I lived in one of the more progressive pockets in the state--Tucson.
 Phoenix, for example, would never have been an option.

-I have not, for the most part, made peace with my relationship with San Francisco and its gay, male population.
-I do however, like San Francisco itself, when the dominant, self absorbed and oppressive gay white male mainstream elements of the city and the extreme money worshiping consciousness of The City By the Bay are taken out of the equation.
-My time in The San Francisco Bay Area has also revealed just how pervasive racism, misogyny, bi-erasure and trans hatred are in the gay white male parts of the LGBT communities is, particularly elements of that community in San Francisco proper.
+I have mostly, made peace with my relationship with San Francisco and its gay, male population.
+And I do however, like San Francisco itself, when the dominant, self absorbed and oppressive mainstream gay white male elements of the city and the extreme money worshiping consciousness of The City By the Bay are taken out of the equation.
+My time in The San Francisco Bay Area has also revealed just how pervasive racism, misogyny, bi-erasure and trans hatred are in the gay white male parts of the LGBT communities, particularly elements of that community in San Francisco proper.
 That saddens me.
-I am also glad I have this knowledge.
+I am also glad I have this insight.
 It is useful.

 Here is the religious order I was a member of when I studied for The Roman Catholic priesthood.